Scotton, Richmondshire: Amenities

 There are a small handful of amenities located in Scotton village, including Scotton Auto Services and Scotton Park, located on Scotton Road.
 There is no post office in Scotton Village; the closest one is located in Catterick Garrison town.
 Overall, shops are limited in the village, so Catterick is the closest town to visit for things such as supermarkets and other facilities.

 Religion

 Scotton lies within the ecclesiastical parish of Hipswell and is served by the church of St John the Evangelist, Hipswell Road, Hipswell.

 The current church building was built in 1811, but before that there was a chapel nearby Hipswell Hall, that dated back to the 1200 or 1300s.
 The chapel became a parish in 1664, when a congregation was formed from the local area.
 Other churches in the vicinity include St. Joan of Arc and St. Anne, both located in Catterick.
 There is evidence of St. Anne church dating back to the 7th century and further evidence of a Saxon church having been built on the current site.
-The present doorway dates back to 1150 and St. Anne is referred to in the Doomsday Book.
+The present doorway dates back to 1150 and St. Anne is referred to in Domesday Book.